-Some days, grief feels like it might consume you.
+Some days, grief feels like it could consume me.
 There is a strange, overwhelming space when the tears come in.
-You fight it off.
-Maybe it comes out sideways–impatience, bitterness, control.
-Part of you feels like you are going to fall of the earth if you really let that core come out.
+We try to fight it off.
+A shaming voice says, “just be positive”.
+But then it comes out sideways–impatience, bitterness, control.
+Part of you feels like you are going to fall off the earth if you really let that core come out.
 If you really reach in and touch it, it’s going to hurt like hell.
 And the truth is, it does.
-Grief sometimes feels like the center of your body might implode from the inside out.
+Grief sometimes feels like the center of your body might implode.

 Just to be clear, I cry a lot these days.
 I cried watching “Inside Out,”, I sometimes cry at the piano.
 I cry during NPR podcasts.
 I saw a puppy kayaking with its owner the other day, his big floppy ears in the sunshine.
 I cried.
 I cry when I dance.
 I also sweat when I dance.
 Sweat and emotional tears, turns out, both contain stress hormones.
 But the past week, two weeks, two years–there are just no words.
 It’s really fucking Armageddony around here right now.
 I try to stay positive.
 I practice impeccable self-care.
 I exercise, eat healthy, sleep well, meditate, write, make music and yet, I turn on CNN for five minutes and feel like we’re all just falling apart.
 I speak my rage.
 I voice my anger.
 I’m not allowed to fall apart though.
 Right?

 But it hurts.
 Grieving.
 You can’t shut it down.
 You can try, but it will always come out.
 It will come out–sideways, backwards, upwards, over-the-hill, through the woods.
 It will find you.
 Maybe you can prolong it with numbing.
 Maybe you can shove it down temporarily with a bag of Cheetos or whiskey or a tinder fling, but it’s sort of like a band-aid.
-You get stuck in a tunnel of band-aids.
-And the only way out is through.
+You get stuck in a tunnel of band-aids covered in cheap adhesive and the only way out is through.

 To be sure, if you’re blessed enough to live past 21 years old, which I never thought I would, you’re probably going to experience the death of someone really close to you.
 I pray it’s not the way Cameron Sterling lost his father this week, and part of my ache is that I’m also aching for my father.
 He is the first man I ever knew.
 The first man that ever loved me.
 Your parents are your core relationships.
 They were the first to hold you.
 And when they slip away, it fucking hurts.